Justice and Legal Studies BA

 Interested in Becoming a JLS Major?

-The Department of Political Science will consider applicants for transfer into the JLS program until May 15th, 2022.
+The Department of Political Science will consider internal BA students wishing to apply to transfer majors into the JLS program for Fall 2023:

-1. Using an @uoguelph email address, email to JLS@uoguelph.ca with the subject line “Transfer Request”
+- Using an @uoguelph email address, email JLS@uoguelph.ca with the subject line "Transfer Request"

 Get More Information